ThatSoulyGuy/RenderStar_old/README.md

 # What is this?
 #
 This is a game engine.
 It runs on DirectX 12, using the common Win32 APIs.
+It uses Dxc to compile shaders.
+All shaders are compiled to Shader Model 6.6
 #
 # Why should I use this?
 You should not use this game engine YET.
 It is incomplete for now, as I have yet to implement a stable renderer.